sjmaple/lr-demo-provisioning/README.md

 Start a Tomcat cluster
 ----------------------

-* **the Tomcat version is work in progress as the Java demo application is still under development, many of the steps will be automated**

 * add a new server to LiveRebel by clicking 'add server'

 * in another terminal start the virtual machines: